Risheit/Scenes/README.md

 ## Scenes
-`Scene` objects are containers for `Section` objects and contain methods required to modify each .
+`Scene` objects are containers for `Section` objects and contain methods required to modify each.